sirodoht/sirodoht.com/content/blog/short-circuit-evaluation.md

 template = "post.html"
 +++

-Short-circuit evaluation is something that as a junior programmer I did not not read about but I encountered it in practice.
+Short-circuit evaluation is something that as a junior programmer I did not read about but I encountered it in practice.

 In C [1] you can do something like this: